Questions related to LiPo Batteries are some of the most common I get.

 As seen here, I will then write that number (or the IR of all the cells in the pack) somewhere on the pack with a permanent marker so I will always have a brand new IR base reference for that particular battery.
 I then put some clear tape over the numbers so they don't slowly rub off over time.

-As this pack ages, I can simply reference how the resistance is increasing or if one cell for some reason is getting bad.
+As this pack ages, or if I ever over-discharge it, I can simply reference how the resistance is increasing, or if one or more cells is/are getting ready to take a dump!

 How do you measure internal resistance?